Ivan the Terrible: Crimean raids

 In the later years of Ivan's reign, the southern borders of Muscovy were disturbed by Crimean Tatars, mainly to capture slaves.
 (See also Slavery in the Ottoman Empire.)
-Khan Devlet I Giray of Crimea repeatedly raided the Moscow region.
-In 1571, the 40,000-strong Crimean and Turkish army launched a large-scale raid.
-The ongoing Livonian War made Moscow's garrison to number only 6,000 and could not even delay the Tatar approach.
-Unresisted, Devlet devastated unprotected towns and villages around Moscow and caused the Fire of Moscow (1571).
-Historians have estimated the number of casualties of the fire to be 10,000 to 80,000.
+Devlet I Giray, Khan of the Crimean Khanate, conducted several raids into Muscovite territory during the late 16th century.
+In 1571, a Crimean–Ottoman army of about 40,000 men launched a large-scale invasion of the Moscow region.
+Because most Russian forces were engaged in the ongoing Livonian War, the capital was defended by a garrison of only around 6,000 troops, insufficient to resist the Tatar advance.
+The Crimean force entered Moscow virtually unopposed, burning much of the city and its surrounding settlements in what became known as the Fire of Moscow (1571).
+Contemporary and modern estimates of the number of people killed in the fire vary widely, ranging from 10,000 to 80,000.